 Cairns is the gateway to the Great Barrier Reef, 3 hours 30 mts flight from both Melbourne and Sydney.
 It’s a quiet touristy town, lined with bars and cafes and a massive saltwater swimming lagoon, The Esplanade.
 With underwater seating benches and warm water temperatures, this place is always in a party mood.
 Cairns is such a small place that you would meet every other tourist/backpacker here splashing water.

-The hostel where I stayed in Cairns was right across the Esplanade.
-My friend Michelle had put multiple alarms to wake us up early and we packed a few toasts from the pantry as back up plan for the ocean trip.
+We packed a few toasts from the pantry as back up plan for the ocean trip.
 The itinerary did mention the day trip to the reef was all inclusive (breakfast and lunch).
 Thanks, Michelle Becker for the last minute reservation.